jkenton/drkenton/vita.md

 Associate Professor
 College of Education, Department of Educational Technology and Literacy

-EDUCATION
+**EDUCATION**

-Ph.D. in Education, Curriculum and Instructional Technology 	Iowa State University	2002	Dissertation: Metacognition and meteorology: Using reflective thinking strategies to help novice weather forecasters adopt effective weather forecasting strategies
+Ph.D. in Education, Curriculum and Instructional Technology 	Iowa State University	2002
+Dissertation: *Metacognition and meteorology: Using reflective thinking strategies to help novice weather forecasters adopt effective weather forecasting strategies*

 M.S. in Education, Curriculum and Instructional Technology 	Iowa State University 	1997

-Thesis: Preparing for conceptual change in middle school science: Use of a computer simulation to elicit student conceptions about electricity
+Thesis: *Preparing for conceptual change in middle school science: Use of a computer simulation to elicit student conceptions about electricity*

 B.A. in Biological Sciences					University of Iowa 	1993

-Administrative EXPERIENCE
+**Administrative EXPERIENCE**

 Towson University
+2013-2016
-2013-2016	Assistant Dean for College of Education and Associate Professor w/ Tenure
+Assistant Dean for College of Education and Associate Professor w/ Tenure

-2009-2013	Assistant Dean for College of Education and Assistant Professor w/ Tenure Coordinated highly successful NCATE/CAEP National Accreditation site visit for University-wide teacher preparation unit (196 full-time professional education faculty; 29 certification and non-certification programs, 2500 undergraduates, 1400 graduates); Jointly wrote Institutional Report plus 650+ electronic exhibits; Directed annual collection of teacher preparation data for use in annual, departmental data-based improvement process and reports; COE Director of Graduate Education; COE Commencement liaison; COE Information Technology liaison; COE liaison for Marketing and Development; chair for University’s subcommittee on graduate program assessment 2010-2012; served on numerous committees related to technology, assessment and education.
+2009-2013	Assistant Dean for College of Education and Assistant Professor w/ Tenure

+Coordinated highly successful NCATE/CAEP National Accreditation site visit for University-wide teacher preparation unit (196 full-time professional education faculty; 29 certification and non-certification programs, 2500 undergraduates, 1400 graduates); Jointly wrote Institutional Report plus 650+ electronic exhibits; Directed annual collection of teacher preparation data for use in annual, departmental data-based improvement process and reports; COE Director of Graduate Education; COE Commencement liaison; COE Information Technology liaison; COE liaison for Marketing and Development; chair for University’s subcommittee on graduate program assessment 2010-2012; served on numerous committees related to technology, assessment and education.

 2005-2009	Assistant Professor and Graduate Program Director Directed graduate program with more than 100 active students and two courses of study; advised more than 100 graduate students in their course selections to satisfy program requirements; Graduation clearances; Course Schedules; improvements to required program of study and sequencing of coursework; initiated an annual alumni survey of program effectiveness.

-Teaching EXPERIENCE
+**Teaching EXPERIENCE**

 Towson University
 2016- Present     Associate Professor w/ Tenure

-Assistant Professor (Tenure Track)                                                                                                                               2002 – 2009		Taught courses for undergraduate students, as well as master’s and doctoral students enrolled in the MS and EdD programs in instructional technology; served as doctoral program advisor for two successful dissertations; served on seven EdD committees for successful candidates; chaired many College committees related to classroom technology.
+2002 – 2009   Assistant Professor (Tenure Track)
+Taught courses for undergraduate students, as well as master’s and doctoral students enrolled in the MS and EdD programs in instructional technology; served as doctoral program advisor for two successful dissertations; served on seven EdD committees for successful candidates; chaired many College committees related to classroom technology.

 Iowa State University
-Teaching Assistant                                                                                                                                                                	      	                                                                                                                                                                                                                1995 – 2002 Taught undergraduate courses on instructional media, instructional technology and the use of the Internet in the classroom, for students enrolled in the teacher preparation program.
+Teaching Assistant 1995 – 2002

+Taught undergraduate courses on instructional media, instructional technology and the use of the Internet in the classroom, for students enrolled in the teacher preparation program.

-BOOKS PUBLISHED
+**BOOKS PUBLISHED**

-Blummer, B., Kenton, J. M., & Wiatrowski, M. (2018).
-Promoting ethnic diversity and multiculturalism in higher education.
-Hershey PA: IGI Global. https://doi.org/10.4018/978-1-5225-4097-7
+Blummer, B., Kenton, J. M., & Wiatrowski, M. (2018). *Promoting ethnic diversity and multiculturalism in higher education.* Hershey PA: IGI Global. https://doi.org/10.4018/978-1-5225-4097-7

-Blummer, B. & Kenton, J. (2014).
-Improving student information search: A metacognitive approach.
-Oxford UK: Chandos Information Professionals Series.
+Blummer, B. & Kenton, J. (2014). *Improving student information search: A metacognitive approach.* Oxford UK: Chandos Information Professionals Series.

-Book Chapters
+**Book Chapters**

 Blummer, B. & Kenton, J. M. (2018).
 International students and academic libraries: Identifying themes in the literature from 2001 to the present.
-In B. Blummer, J. M. Kenton, & M. Wiatrowski, Promoting Ethnic Diversity and Multiculturalism in Higher Education (pp. 237–263).
+In B. Blummer, J. M. Kenton, & M. Wiatrowski, *Promoting Ethnic Diversity and Multiculturalism in Higher Education* (pp. 237–263).
 Hershey PA: IGI Global. https://doi.org/10.4018/978-1-5225-4097-7.ch013

 Blummer, B. & Kenton, J. M. (2017).
 Access and accessibility of academic libraries’ electronic resources and services: Identifying themes in the literature from 2000 to the present.
-In M. E. Scheuermann, Disability and Equity in Higher Education Accessibility (pp. 242–267).
+In M. E. Scheuermann, *Disability and Equity in Higher Education Accessibility* (pp. 242–267).
 Hershey PA: IGI Global. https://doi.org/10.4018/978-1-5225-2665-0.ch011

 Blummer, B., & Kenton, J. M. (2018).
 Academic and research libraries’ portals: A literature review from 2003 to the present.
-In R. K. Bhardwaj, Digitizing the Modern Library and the Transition From Print to Electronic (pp. 29–63).
+In R. K. Bhardwaj, *Digitizing the Modern Library and the Transition From Print to Electronic* (pp. 29–63).
 Hershey PA: IGI Global.

 Blummer, B., & Kenton, J. M. (2016).
 Academic libraries’ mobile initiatives and research from 2010 to the present: Identifying themes in the literature.
-L. Briz-Ponce, J. A. Juanes-Méndez, & F. J. García-Peñalvo (Eds.), Handbook of Research on Mobile Devices and Applications in Higher Education Settings (pp. 118–139). https://doi.org/10.4018/978-1-5225-0256-2.ch006
+In L. Briz-Ponce, J. A. Juanes-Méndez, & F. J. García-Peñalvo (Eds.), *Handbook of Research on Mobile Devices and Applications in Higher Education Settings* (pp. 118–139). https://doi.org/10.4018/978-1-5225-0256-2.ch006

- PUBLICATIONS AND PAPERS
+ **PUBLICATIONS AND PAPERS**

 Blummer, B. & Kenton, J. (Under Review).
 Are teacher education programs providing graduates with 21st Century skills?
-A literature review from 2003 to 2014.
-Teacher Education and Practice.
+A literature review from 2003 to 2014. *Teacher Education and Practice.*

-Blummer, B., & Kenton, J. M. (2018b).
-Academic libraries and student learning outcomes.
-Performance Measurement & Metrics, 19(1), 75–87. https://doi.org/10.1108/PMM-11-2017-0053
+Blummer, B., & Kenton, J. M. (2018).
+Academic libraries and student learning outcomes. *Performance Measurement & Metrics, 19*(1), 75–87. https://doi.org/10.1108/PMM-11-2017-0053

 Blummer, B., & Kenton, J. M. (2017).
-Learning commons in academic libraries: Discussing themes in the literature from 2001 to the present.
-New Review of Academic Librarianship, 23(4), 329–352
+Learning commons in academic libraries: Discussing themes in the literature from 2001 to the present. *New Review of Academic Librarianship, 23*(4), 329–352.

  Blummer, B. & Kenton, J. (2017).
-Optimizing library services: Academic libraries’ mobile initiatives.
-Against the Grain, 29(3), p.
+Optimizing library services: Academic libraries’ mobile initiatives. *Against the Grain, 29*(3), p.
 59-61.

-Blummer, B. & Kenton, J. (2016).
-Academic libraries’ mobile initiatives and research from 2010 to the present.
-Identifying themes in the literature.
-In L. Briz-Ponce, J.A.
-Juanes-Méndez, & F. J. García-Peñalvo, Francisco José (Eds.), Handbook of Research on Mobile Devices and Applications in Higher Education Settings.
  Blummer, B., & Kenton, J. M. (2015).
-Academic librarians’ use of Web 2.0 tools and new media to promote students’ information literacy skills.
-Journal of Education Research, 9(2), 151–175.
+Academic librarians’ use of Web 2.0 tools and new media to promote students’ information literacy skills. *Journal of Education Research, 9*(2), 151–175.

 Blummer, B., & Kenton, J. M. (2015).
-Utilizing Web 2.0 technologies for library web tutorials: an examination of instruction on community college libraries’ websites serving large student bodies.
-Community & Junior College Libraries, 21(3/4), 101–124.
+Utilizing Web 2.0 technologies for library web tutorials: an examination of instruction on community college libraries’ websites serving large student bodies. *Community & Junior College Libraries, 21*(3/4), 101–124.
 DOI: 10.1080/02763915.2016.1190994

 Blummer, B. & Kenton, J. (2014).
-The availability of Web 2.0 tools from community college libraries’ websites serving large student bodies.
-Community & Junior College Libraries,20 (3-4), 75-104.
+The availability of Web 2.0 tools from community college libraries’ websites serving large student bodies. *Community & Junior College Libraries,20* (3-4), 75-104.
 DOI: 10.1080/02763915.2015.1056703

 Blummer, B. & Kenton, J. (2014).
-Information fluency initiatives in academic libraries: A literature review.
-Journal of Information Fluency(3)1, 3-20.
+Information fluency initiatives in academic libraries: A literature review.  *Journal of Information Fluency,3* (1), 3-20.

 Blummer, B. & Kenton, J. (2014).
-Reducing patron information overload in academic libraries.
-College & Undergraduate Libraries, 21 (2), 115-135.
-(Also a Featured Article in the July/August 2014 issue of Informed Librarian Online, http://www.informedlibrarian.com)
+Reducing patron information overload in academic libraries. *College & Undergraduate Libraries, 21* (2), 115-135. <br />
+*(Also a Featured Article in the July/August 2014 issue of Informed Librarian Online, http://www.informedlibrarian.com)*

 Blummer, B. & Kenton, J. (2012).
-Best practices for integrating E-books in academic libraries: A literature review from 2005 to present.
-Collection Management, 37 (2), 65-97.
+Best practices for integrating E-books in academic libraries: A literature review from 2005 to present. *Collection Management, 37* (2), 65-97.

 Blummer, B., Lohnes-Watulak, S. & Kenton, J. (2012).
-The research experience for education graduate students: A phenomenographic study, Internet Reference Services Quarterly, 17 (3-4), 117-146.
+The research experience for education graduate students: A phenomenographic study, *Internet Reference Services Quarterly, 17* (3-4), 117-146.

 Blummer, B., Kenton, J., Song, L. (2010).
-The design and assessment of a proposed library training unit for education graduate students.
-Internet Reference Services Quarterly, 15 (4), 227-242.
+The design and assessment of a proposed library training unit for education graduate students. *Internet Reference Services Quarterly, 15* (4), 227-242.

 Kenton, J. & Blummer, B. (2010).
-Promoting digital literacy skills: Examples from the literature and implications for academic librarians, Community & Junior College Libraries, 16 (2), 84-99.
+Promoting digital literacy skills: Examples from the literature and implications for academic librarians, *Community & Junior College Libraries, 16* (2), 84-99.

 Laster, B., Blummer, B. & Kenton, J. (2010).
-Psychosemiotics and libraries: Identifying signways in library informational guides, games, and tutorials.
-Journal of Library & Information Services in Distance Learning, 4 (3), 106-118.
+Psychosemiotics and libraries: Identifying signways in library informational guides, games, and tutorials. *Journal of Library & Information Services in Distance Learning, 4* (3), 106-118.

 Song, L. & Kenton, J. (2010).
-Action research in schools: The practitioners' perspectives.
-Ontario Action Researcher,10 (3), 1-13.
+Action research in schools: The practitioners' perspectives. *Ontario Action Researcher,10* (3), 1-13.
 Available: http://oar.nipissingu.ca/PDFS/V1032.pdf

 Blummer, B., Martin, A. & Kenton, J. (2009).
-A librarian's internship in a campus computing center: Lessons learned and implications for community college libraries.
-Community & Junior College Libraries, 15 (3), 147 – 158.
+A librarian's internship in a campus computing center: Lessons learned and implications for community college libraries. *Community & Junior College Libraries, 15* (3), 147 – 158.

 Bauer, J. & Kenton J. (2005).
-Toward technology integration in the schools: Why it isn’t happening.
-Journal of Technology and Teacher Education,13 (4), 519-546.
+Toward technology integration in the schools: Why it isn’t happening. *Journal of Technology and Teacher Education,13* (4), 519-546.

 Hargrave, C. P., & Kenton, J. M. (2000).
-Preinstructional simulations: Implications for science classroom teaching.
-Journal of Computers in Mathematics and Science Teaching, 19(1), 47–58.
+Preinstructional simulations: Implications for science classroom teaching. *Journal of Computers in Mathematics and Science Teaching, 19*(1), 47–58.

-PUBLICATIONS in Refereed Conference Proceedings
+**PUBLICATIONS in Refereed Conference Proceedings**

 Kenton, J. (2011).
 Designing a graduate capstone course: Encouraging evidence-based practice in educational technology.
-In Society for Information Technology & Teacher Education International Conference (pp. 1870–1875).
+In *Society for Information Technology & Teacher Education International Conference* (pp. 1870–1875).
 Association for the Advancement of Computing in Education (AACE).

 Robertson, J., & Kenton, J. (2010).
 Microworlds to improve learning in introductory computer programming courses.
-In Society for Information Technology & Teacher Education International Conference (pp. 3348–3355).
+In *Society for Information Technology & Teacher Education International Conference* (pp. 3348–3355).
 Association for the Advancement of Computing in Education (AACE).

 Kenton, J. (2009).
 Developing and maintaining a TPACK focus in the preservice, inservice and teacher-preparation classroom (pp. 3782–3788).
 Presented at the Society for Information Technology & Teacher Education International Conference, Association for the Advancement of Computing in Education (AACE).
 Retrieved from https://www.learntechlib.org/primary/p/31243/

 Hartzler-Miller, C., Emerick, L., & Kenton, J. (2006).
 Learning “Repackaged”: Transformations from Direct to Distance Instruction.
-In Society for Information Technology & Teacher Education International Conference (pp. 375–382).
+In *Society for Information Technology & Teacher Education International Conference* (pp. 375–382).
 Association for the Advancement of Computing in Education (AACE).

 Kenton, J. (2004).
 Can Metacognitive Strategies Help Novices Restructure Their Weather Forecast Strategies?
-In Society for Information Technology & Teacher Education International Conference (pp. 4672–4679).
+In *Society for Information Technology & Teacher Education International Conference* (pp. 4672–4679).
 Association for the Advancement of Computing in Education (AACE).

-Conference Presentations
+**Conference Presentations**

 Kenton, J. (2013).
 The public side of the unit assessment system: YASU & DAR.
-In Society for Information Technology & Teacher Education International Conference (pp. 2154–2157).
+In *Society for Information Technology & Teacher Education International Conference* (pp. 2154–2157).
 Association for the Advancement of Computing in Education (AACE).

 Kenton, J. (2012).
 The care and feeding of an assessment system: Responding to university, program, state and federal changes in teacher preparation standards.
 In Society for Information Technology & Teacher Education International Conference (pp. 1880–1884).
 Association for the Advancement of Computing in Education (AACE).